Parents can register students online for a five day per week in-person program from school dismissal to 5:30.

-The Lighthouse Program brings together community sponsorship in 24 Bridgeport public schools to provide over 2800 students daily with a safe and supportive environment after school, and during the summer. the program which operates Monday through Friday between the hours of 3:00 to 5:30 pm provides educational, cultural, and recreational opportunities through a diversified approach to programming.
-The summer program operates for five full weeks from 8:30-5:30 and both programs include academics that support school day learning as well as athletic and recreational activities designed to motivate participants.
-Partnering agencies include the YMCA, ABCD, Ralphola Taylor Center, Bethel African Methodist Episcopal Church, Neighborhood Studios, Village Initiative Project, the Kennedy Center and a host of other nonprofits providing special activities including science, dance, art, theater, music and various sports.
+The Lighthouse Program brings together community sponsorship in 25 Bridgeport public schools to provide over 2400 students daily with a safe and supportive environment after school, and during the summer.
+The program which operates Monday through Friday from school dismissal to 5:30 pm provides educational, cultural, and recreational opportunities through a diversified approach to programming.
+The summer program operates for five full weeks from 8:30 to 5:30 and both programs include academics that support school day learning as well as athletic and recreational activities designed to motivate participants.
+Partnering agencies include the YMCA, ABCD, Ralphola Taylor Center, Bethel African Methodist Episcopal Church, Neighborhood Studios, Village Initiative Project and a host of other nonprofits providing special activities including science, dance, art, theater, music and various sports.

 Specific activities provided at the various sites include homework assistance, tutoring, computer instruction, board games, basketball, karate, arts & crafts, ballroom dance, swimming, drill team, math, science, reading activities, thematic units, open recreation, special education, tennis, nutrition education, chess, cooking, theater, art, and music.

 The Lighthouse Program is designed to blend community and school visions in a unique approach to give Bridgeport's youth an opportunity to experience new things while learning, relaxing and interacting with peers and significant adults in a safe and supervised school environment.
 Additionally, it provides comfort and support to family members, many of whom work in the crucial after school hours and long summer days.

-Although the program was initiated for different reasons it is based upon the premise that the student population faces a variety of risk factors that must be addressed on a preventative basis.
+Although the program was initiated for different reasons, it is based upon the premise that the student population faces a variety of risk factors that must be addressed on a preventative basis.
 The concept of using extended school time to address these factors is researched-based proven practice.
 Providing the educational, recreational and enrichment components are properly blended, supervised and implemented, students show growth.